 You know, both her father and her brother were the mayors of Baltimore.

-So if we want to talk about what has caused enormous pain for poor Americans and especially for poor urban blacks, why don't we talk about how many years the Democrats have run places like Baltimore, San Francisco, Seattle, Chicago,
+So if we want to talk about what has caused enormous pain for poor Americans and especially for poor urban blacks, why don't we talk about how many years the Democrats have run places like Baltimore, San Francisco, Seattle, Chicago, and Pelosi's role, which is intimately tied both to Baltimore and to San Francisco.

-and Pelosi's role, which is intimately tied both to Baltimore and to San Francisco, and it's pretty hard to say that it's Donald Trump's problem if the Democrats, for example, have run Chicago for 89 consecutive years.
+And it's pretty hard to say that it's Donald Trump's problem if the Democrats, for example, have run Chicago for 89 consecutive years.

-So I I think I think there are a lot of fights we can have here, and I think that the left desperately wants to avoid arguing about performance by putting in symbolism and emotion and empathy.
+And I think that the left desperately wants to avoid arguing about performance by putting in symbolism and emotion and empathy so that, you know, taking a knee replaces fixing the school system.

-We should go after him head on.
+We should go after them head on.

-Now, I I also think once you go down the road of eliminating statues, movies, books, you name it, you're on a very slippery slope that ends up in a totalitarian society.
+Now, I also think once you go down the road of eliminating statues, movies, books, you name it, you're on a very slippery slope that ends up in a totalitarian society.

 So it's almost like Maoism in China.